athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 hyperparameters; they are:

-ˆ nseq: The number of subsequences within a sample.
+- nseq: The number of subsequences within a sample.

-ˆ nsteps: The number of time steps within each subsequence.
+- nsteps: The number of time steps within each subsequence.

-ˆ nfilters: The number of parallel filters.
+- nfilters: The number of parallel filters.

-ˆ nkernel: The number of time steps considered in each read of the input sequence.
+- nkernel: The number of time steps considered in each read of the input sequence.

-ˆ nnodes: The number of LSTM units to use in the hidden layer.
+- nnodes: The number of LSTM units to use in the hidden layer.

-ˆ nepochs: The number of times to expose the model to the whole training dataset.
+- nepochs: The number of times to expose the model to the whole training dataset.

-ˆ nbatch: The number of samples within an epoch after which the weights are updated.
+- nbatch: The number of samples within an epoch after which the weights are updated.

 14.6.
 Recurrent Neural Network Models 277